 So what does it take to build an embedded analytics product that’s ready for the next decades of business needs?

-2. Response Times Must Be Fast.<br>When someone asks a question, response times should be sub-second—even at the scale of billions of rows of data, across a variety of data sources.
-Today, companies looking for embedded analytics solution providers are looking for a single solution that can connect to all of their data.
+When someone asks a question, response times should be sub-second—even at the scale of billions of rows of data, across a variety of data sources.
+Today, companies looking for embedded analytics platform providers are looking for a single solution that can connect to all of their data.
 These companies have product usage data sitting in Hadoop data lakes, MongoDB or Cassandra instances, billing data sitting in their ERP systems or data warehouses, and customer account information from Salesforce or other CRM solutions in the cloud.
 With the consumerization of the enterprise, customers want instant responses from traditionally “enterprise” web experiences.
 So, the analytics provider needs to return results from billions of rows, across multiple sources, in less than a second.

-3. Data Governance Needs to be Granular.<br>Providing fine-grained data security and governance at scale is more important than ever.
-Embedded analytics solutions that can provide pretty charts are par for the course.
-But buyers of embedded analytics solutions want to easily provision granular column and row level access control to a single, shared data model for their users.
+Providing fine-grained data security and data governance at scale is more important than ever.
+Embedded analytics platforms that can provide pretty charts are par for the course.
+But buyers of embedded analytics platforms want to easily provision granular column and row level access control to a single, shared data model for their users.
 For some companies, this can be hundreds of thousands of security groups.
 Giving data providers the ability to easily manage permissions on a granular level will help them minimize the time required to upkeep security and governance rules in the long run.

-4. It Should ‘Just Work’ with Your Schema.<br>Real-life schemas are complex, and embedded analytics should “just work” with them.
-An embedded analytics solution provider should not require a months-long project to remodel your data to fit their modeling limitations.
+Real-life schemas are complex, and embedded analytics should “just work” with them.
+An embedded analytics platform provider should not require a months-long project to remodel your data to fit their modeling limitations.
 Even complex queries across multiple data sources and complex schemas should result in fast, accurate answers.

 Next Generation Embedded Analytics